 - Add chicken pieces, water if necessary, and allow to cook covered for 10-15 minutes on medium-low heat till done.
 Garnish with fresh chopped coriander leaves and serve piping hot with a side of rotis or rice, and a salad.

-If you liked this recipe, you will surely like my Homestyle Chicken Curry.
+If you liked this recipe, then you will surely enjoy my Homestyle Chicken Curry.

 Made this recipe?
 Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat